Comparison

 - Which is better maintained, infinity or ragflow?

-- infinity: Active. ragflow: Very active.
+- infinity: Very active. ragflow: Very active.
 Compare maintenance labels, days since push, and release cadence in the trust section below - stars alone do not measure maintenance.

 - Where are the full trust reports for infinity and ragflow?

-- GraphCanon publishes per-repo trust reports with dated maintenance, provenance, and scan summaries: infinity: /tools/infiniflow-infinity/trust; ragflow: /tools/infiniflow-ragflow/trust.
+- GraphCanon publishes per-repo trust reports with dated maintenance, provenance, and scan summaries: infinity trust report; ragflow trust report.